Our Worship

 BAPTISM

 Holy Baptism is the sacrament by which a person (either an infant or an adult) is reborn in Christ and becomes a member of His Body forever.
 In the Episcopal Church, Baptism is administered at public worship services.
 The four principal occasions for this sacrament are the Baptism of Our Lord (January), Easter (late March or April), Pentecost (May or June), and All Saints’ Day (early November).
-Arrangements for Baptisms should be made well in advance by contacting the Priest-in-Charge, who will provide appropriate counseling.
+Arrangements for Baptisms should be made well in advance.

 Baptism is a non-repeatable sacrament.
 If you have been baptized with water in the name of the Father, Son and Holy Spirit, you are baptized forever in the eyes of the Church.
 Some people find it meaningful to reaffirm their baptisms formally, whether because they had previously grown away from faith or in response to a calling from God.
-The Priest-in-Charge would be happy to speak with anyone wishing to make such a reaffirmation.
+We are happy to speak with anyone wishing to make such a reaffirmation.

 Holy Baptism is the sacrament by which a person (either an infant or an adult) is reborn in Christ and becomes a member of His Body forever.
 In the Episcopal Church, Baptism is administered at public worship services.
 The four principal occasions for this sacrament are the Baptism of Our Lord (January), Easter (late March or April), Pentecost (May or June), and All Saints’ Day (early November).
-Arrangements for Baptisms should be made well in advance by contacting the Priest-in-Charge, who will provide appropriate counseling.
+Arrangements for Baptisms should be made well in advance.

 Baptism is a non-repeatable sacrament.
 If you have been baptized with water in the name of the Father, Son and Holy Spirit, you are baptized forever in the eyes of the Church.
 Some people find it meaningful to reaffirm their baptisms formally, whether because they had previously grown away from faith or in response to a calling from God.
-The Priest-in-Charge would be happy to speak with anyone wishing to make such a reaffirmation.
+We are happy to speak with anyone wishing to make such a reaffirmation.

 Other Sacramental Rites of the Episcopal Church